iSapozhnik/Menu/README.md

 ## Examples

-In this section I've collected some examples of what can be i,plemented do using **Menu** control.
-On the left side some random example from Dribbble and on the right side my implementation.
+In this section I've collected some examples of what can be implemented by using **Menu** control.
+On the left side some random examples from Dribbble and on the right side there is my implementation.

 | Dribbble      | Menu          |
 | ------------- |:-------------:|